-- Provisioning services such as food, forest products and water; - Regulating services such as regulation of floods, drought, land degradation, air quality, climate and disease; - \circ Supporting services such as soil formation and nutrient cycling; and, - Cultural services and cultural values such as recreational, spiritual, religious and other non-material benefits.
-Source: FSC-STD-60-004 V2-0.
+- Provisioning services such as food, forest products and water; - Regulating services such as regulation of floods, drought, land degradation, air quality, climate and disease. - Supporting services such as soil formation and nutrient cycling; and, - Cultural services and cultural values such as recreational, spiritual, religious and other non-material benefits.
+(Source: FSC-STD-60-004 V2-0)

-- Employ: To retain, and pay for, work services that are provided by a person who is not a relative or a family member of the smallholder and not a business partner or coowner.
-(New) - Employee: See also "Family Member", "Volunteer" and "Worker".
+Employ: To retain, and pay for, work services that are provided by a person who is not a relative or a family member of the smallholder and not a business partner or coowner.
+(New)

+Employee: See also "Family Member", "Volunteer" and "Worker".
 For the purposes of this Regional Forest Stewardship Standard for Smallholders, "Employee" and "Worker" refer to persons who are employed and paid directly for work on the smallholder's forest.
 Typically, they are not relatives or family members of the smallholder and are hired and paid to carry out work under the direction and supervision of the smallholder.
-The terms "Employee" and "Worker" do not include: - Family members and relatives who participate in work on the smallholder's forest but who are not paid a wage for this work; or - Volunteers from a local community or other organization who participate in work as members of a community or co-operatively owned smallholding but are not paid a wage for their contributions to the community benefit; or - Business partners, business associates or co-owners.
-(New) - Employment: A work relationship between a smallholder and an individual that is not based on a family relationship with the smallholder or on participation in the management of a community-owned or co-operatively owned small-holding as a volunteer member of the community or organization but is based on payment, usually monetary, for labour or services, provided to the smallholder by the individual.
-(New) - Engaging / engagement: The process by which The Organization communicates, consults and/or provides for the participation of interested and/or affected stakeholders ensuring that their concerns, desires, expectations, needs, rights and opportunities are considered in the establishment, implementation and updating of the management plan Source: FSC-STD-01-001 V5-0. - Environmental Assessment: A simple Environmental Impact Assessment in the form of a checklist, or a document or a map. - Environmental Impact Assessment: Systematic process used to identify potential environmental and social impacts of proposed projects, to evaluate alternative approaches, and to design and incorporate appropriate prevention, mitigation, management and monitoring measures.
-Source: Based on Environmental Impact Assessment Guidelines for FAO Field Projects, Food and Agriculture Organization of the United Nations (FAO) Rome.
-FSC-STD-01-001 v 5-2.
+The terms "Employee" and "Worker" do not include:

+- Family members and relatives who participate in work on the smallholder's forest but who are not paid a wage for this work; or - Volunteers from a local community or other organization who participate in work as members of a community or co-operatively owned smallholding but are not paid a wage for their contributions to the community benefit; or - Business partners, business associates or co-owners.
-$\label{eq:environmental} {\tt Environmental values:} \ {\tt The following set of elements of the biophysical and human environment:}$ the forest management unit.
-Typically, they live on, or in close proximity to, the smallholding and work on the smallholder unit with the owner to benefit from food, accommodation, or the revenues shared from products sourced from the forest management unit, but are not paid a wage.
-The term also includes co-owners or business partners.
-Family members are not "Employees" or "Workers".
 (New)

+Employment: A work relationship between a smallholder and an individual that is not based on a family relationship with the smallholder or on participation in the management of a community-owned or co-operatively owned small-holding as a volunteer member of the community or organization but is based on payment, usually monetary, for labour or services, provided to the smallholder by the individual.
+(New)

+Engaging / engagement: The process by which The Organization communicates, consults and/or provides for the participation of interested and/or affected stakeholders ensuring that their concerns, desires, expectations, needs, rights and opportunities are considered in the establishment, implementation and updating of the management plan (Source: FSC-STD-01-001 V5-0)

+Environmental Assessment: A simple Environmental Impact Assessment in the form of a checklist, or a document or a map.
+(New)

+Environmental Impact Assessment: Systematic process used to identify potential environmental and social impacts of proposed projects, to evaluate alternative approaches, and to design and incorporate appropriate prevention, mitigation, management and monitoring measures.
+(Source: Based on Environmental Impact Assessment Guidelines for FAO Field Projects, Food and Agriculture Organization of the United Nations (FAO) Rome.
+FSC-STD-01-001 v 5-2)

+Environmental values: The following set of elements of the biophysical and human environment:

 - Ecosystem functions (including carbon sequestration and storage);

 - Biological diversity;

 - Water resources;

-- Soils;
+- o Soils;

-- Atmosphere;
+- o Atmosphere;

 - Landscape values (including cultural and spiritual values).

 The actual worth attributed to these elements depends on human and societal perceptions.
-Source: FSC-STD-01-001 V5-2.
+(Source: FSC-STD-01-001 V5-2)